Analyse, synthesise, and assimilate research

 See how a study compares to previous research

-The Comparative analysis can highlight:
+The Research comparison can highlight:

 • How the study differs from previous research